simonmclean/triptych.nvim/README.md

     - Creating a file over a dir should put the file in that dir
 - Code quality
     - View refreshing is kind of inefficient (especially in paste operations)
+    - Figure out a way to add type definitions
 - Features
     - Double click mouse navigation
         - Would have to include a ".." at the top to nav up